e-n-f/piano-diary/README.md

 ## 2013-10-16

+Trying to play the piano from real sheet music after years in the "fake book" world.
+I am really slow.

 Sunday, I believe, was the first time in years (decades?)
 I have played a song from sheet music actually as written instead of doing it fake book style.